Case Blue: Don bend

 On 23 August, Sixth Army crossed the Don and Army Group B established a defensive line on one of its bends.
 Sixth Army reached the northern suburbs of Stalingrad later that day, beginning the Battle of Stalingrad.
 The Hungarian, Italian and Romanian armies were 60 km from Stalingrad, which was in range of forward air bases.
 Luftflotte 4 attacked the city, turning much of it to rubble.
 The Soviets reported that civilian casualties from 23–26 August were 955 dead and 1,181 wounded (a preliminary total; later reports of casualties in the tens of thousands were probably exaggerations).

 Sixth Army advanced from the north via Kalach and Fourth Panzer Army came up from the south through Kotelnikovo.
 In the first few days, the XIV Panzer Corps opened a corridor between the main body of Sixth Army and the northern Stalingrad suburbs at the Volga.
 In the south, Soviet resistance repulsed the Fourth Panzer Army.
 On 29 August another attempt was made with Hoth turning his forces west directly through the center of 64th Army.
 The attack was unexpectedly successful and Fourth Panzer Army got behind 62nd and 64th Armies with the chance to encircle and cut off 62nd Army.
-Von Weichs ordered Sixth Army to complete the encirclement; a Soviet counter-attack held up the advance for three days and the Soviets escaped and retreated towards Stalingrad.
+Weichs ordered Sixth Army to complete the encirclement; a Soviet counter-attack held up the advance for three days and the Soviets escaped and retreated towards Stalingrad.
 The rapid German advance caused a slump in morale among the Soviet troops, who retreated in chaos, abandoning the outer defences of the city.
-After defeating the last Soviet counter-attacks, Sixth Army resumed its offensive on 2 September, linking up with Fourth Panzer Army the following day.
+After defeating the last Soviet counterattacks, Sixth Army resumed its offensive on 2 September, linking up with Fourth Panzer Army the following day.
 On 12 September, the Germans entered Stalingrad.